9 Cheapest Countries to Visit: Dream Trips on a Budget

 The white sandy beaches of Koh Rong feel like a hidden tropical paradise.
 The backpacker vibe is friendly and relaxed.
 History and nature blend beautifully here.
 Cambodia proves that exotic destinations do not have to come with luxury price tags.

 Average daily budget: $30–50 per person | Best time to visit: November–March — dry season with cooler temperatures | Don’t miss: Angkor Wat at sunrise — arrive by 5am for the reflection in the moat before the tour groups arrive.
-Buy a multi-day pass rather than a single-day ticket — the temple complex is enormous and one day is never enough. | Tip: Siem Reap tuk-tuk drivers often offer full-day temple tours for $15–20 — negotiating directly is better value than booking through a hotel.
+Buy a multi-day pass rather than a single-day ticket — the temple complex is enormous and one day is never enough.
+Use Angkor Enterprise for the official ticket source. | Tip: Siem Reap tuk-tuk drivers often offer full-day temple routes for good value, while guided sunrise tours are useful if you want history and logistics handled.
+Compare Angkor Wat sunrise tours on Viator before deciding.

 5. Laos